Websoft9Archive/ansible-ghost/docs/stack-installation.md

 ## Q&A

-#### I can't visit Ghost when connecting IP address in browser.
+#### Can't access Ghost when connect IP address in browser?

-Your TCP:15672 of Security Group Rules is not allowed, so there is no response from Chrome or Firefox.
+Your TCP:80 of Security Group Rules is not allowed, so there is no response from Chrome or Firefox.

 #### How to deploy ghost in this kind of deployment scheme?